MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 ```

 Once these methods are properly set up, the app sends the minidump to App Center automatically upon restart.
 To troubleshoot, you can use verbose logs to check if minidumps are sent after the app is restarted.

+> [!NOTE]
+> The App Center use reserved name `minidump.dmp` for minidump attachment, so please make sure name your attachment different way unless it real minidump file so that keep diagnostics work properly.

 > [!WARNING]
 > There is a known bug in breakpad which makes it impossible to capture crashes on x86 emulators.